xwang112358/bee_oda_caves/README.md

 pip install -r requirements.txt
 ```
 We use `pytesseract==0.3.9` to analyze the scale bar.
 Please refer to this [page](https://github.com/h/pytesseract) for installation details and change this [line](https://github.com/xwang112358/bee_oda_caves/blob/24cd37c887c68cfc14238506414d311b841d7805/test_bee/funcs.py#L13) based on your OS.

+Also, remember to download related packages for running jupyter notebook with these conda environments.

 __Segment Anything(SAM)__